 The Dali Museum is located in the heart of picturesque downtown St. Pete.
 Featuring seven miles of beautifully preserved waterfront parks, this pedestrian-friendly city center has enjoyed a revival in recent years, and gleaming new skyscrapers and restaurants dot the waterfront.
 Not only are the views spectacular, but so is the food, with Beach Drive and Central Avenue offering a number of restaurants and cafes, many with al fresco dining.

 At night, things heat up.
 Bars and restaurants come alive, and every first Friday of the month, the city hosts a big block party along Central Avenue, complete with live jazz, food, drinks and dancing in the street.
-The city is also home to many outdoor events, including the Honda Grand Prix, the Mainsail Art Show, the Festival of States parades, Gala Under the Stars and much more.
+The city is also home to many outdoor events, including the Firestone Grand Prix, the Mainsail Art Show, the Festival of States parades, Gala Under the Stars and much more.